avoiding-side-effects/avoiding-side-effects-old.github.io/index.md

 ![](https://raw.githubusercontent.com/avoiding-side-effects/avoiding-side-effects.github.io/master/assets/img/explanation-caption.png)

 As the environment only rewards pruning red cells or creating gray cells in blue tiles, unpenalized RL agents often make a mess of the green cells (as shown above).
+The agent should "leave a small footprint" by not disturbing unrelated parts of the state, such as the green cells.
+Roughly, SafeLife measures side effects as the degree to which the agent disturbs green cells.

 For each of the four following tasks, we randomly generate five curricula of 8 levels each.
 For each curriculum, we randomly sample a test-time trajectory from the baseline and AUP policy networks.
 The side-by-side results are shown below; for quantitative results, see our paper.